semiotic-ai/uniswap-v4-hookathon/Readme.md

 2. This data is fed into [sp1 program](https://succinctlabs.github.io/sp1/writing-programs/basics.html) to generate a proof that the realized volatility calculation was done correctly.
 Check how it is done is in `sp1` folder.

 3. Then, the proof is verified onchain, via a `SP1Verifier` smart contract.
+A proof is written in `.json` and can be generated from the `sp1` folder script.
 Check the `VolatilityHook-UniV4` for the contracts tests and integrations.